It’s possible to “break out” of the infinite loop with

 As soon as the inputted number is -1, the program stops the loop.
 We can break the loop at an appropriate time to stop the program from executing an unwanted thing for specific input.

-Given a sequence of numbers, we are interested in how many times is the largest number in the sequence repeated.
+Given a sequence of integers, we are interested in how many times is the largest number in the sequence repeated.

 The sequence is given as a stream of integers, and the sequence is terminated as soon as the inputted number is equal to 0.
 The rest of the input should be ignored.